-When we talk about symbolism, music and other artistic qualities it often seems to be in the context of modern intellectualism.
-However the truth stands that various early strands of the Homo Genus have been proven to use ornamentation, maintain belief systems and even create artwork.
-In short, some of the common practices and traditions we inadvertently adopt today are around 200,000 years old; how wonderful is that?
+WHEN WE TALK about symbolism, music and other artistic qualities it often seems to be in the context of modern intellectualism.
+However the truth stands that various early strands of humans have been proven to use ornamentation, maintain belief systems and even create artwork.
+In short, some of the common practices and traditions we inadvertently adopt today are around 200,000 years old.

 Scientists predict that almost 200,000 years ago a squat and heavy-featured creature called Homo-neanderthalensis travelled from Europe to South Western Asia.
 They were a highly advanced species of stone-spear wielding sapiens that had mastered the use of fire, shelter and were gaining a proclivity for decoration and symbology.
 The evidence archaeologists have uncovered suggests that these upright-apes were also, to some degree, capable of abstraction, introspection and reflection.
 In short, they showed early signs of developing the schools of thought that are still prevalent in modern society: philosophy through introspection, history through reflection and religion through abstraction.